sgrisshk/Timer/README.md

 	•	title (string): Title of the saved timer.
 	•	minutes (number): Minutes set for the timer.
 	•	seconds (number): Seconds set for the timer.
-	•	audioFile (string): URL of the custom audio file.
+	•	audioFile (string): access to a local audiofile.
 	•	audioFileName (string): Display name of the audio file.
 	•	elapsedTime (number): The elapsed time in seconds.